constantlyTiTi/StockWatch/Readme.md

 Implemented real-time data retrieval from third-party APIs, enhancing the application's ability to provide up-to-the-minute information for an improved user experience.

 ## Limitation
-There are limitation of API per second since it is using free real time data API.
+There are limitations of API per second since it is using free real time data API.
 Right now, only 8 Stocks are supported.

 ## Run locally
 ### back-end: